monsoonmaelstrom/book2/book2.md

 “I just didn’t, okay?” she snaps angrily.

-Based on the look on Alex’s face, I’m not the only one confused by heat in her response.
+Based on the look on Alex’s face, I’m not the only one confused by the heat in her response.
 Hazel can be mercurial, but a comment like that isn’t enough to upset her.
 I look at Alex in question, but he merely shrugs.

 “Hazel, what’s wrong?”
 I ask.